wy193777/RoboND-DeepLearning-Project/README.md

 ![fcn][fcn]

 Here we use Fully Convolutional Network (FCN) to deal semantic segmentation problem.
 The structure of a FCN is like the picture above.
 A convolutional neuro network usually used to classify images according to image content.
-But the fully connected layer at the end of CNN can only handle classification problems.
 To do semantic segmentation, the network have to perserve spatial information.
 That's why we have to use FCN.

 An FCN is comprised of an encoder and decoder.
 The encoder portion is a convolution network that reduces to a deeper 1x1 convolution layer.